Gout is more common in men and older adults. But it can happen in men and women at any age.

 - Chemotherapy drugs used to treat cancer

-Certain foods and beverages may also increase your chances of gout.
+Certain foods and drinks may also raise your chances of gout.

-- Foods high in purines, such as organ meats, shellfish, some vegetables, and gravies
+- Foods high in purines, such as red meat and seafood

 - High-fructose drinks, such as sugar-sweetened sodas and orange juice

-- Sudden onset of severe pain in an inflamed joint, usually starting in the big toe
+- Sudden pain in a joint, usually starting in the big toe

 - Joints that are red, hot, swollen, and tender